IshanRTripathi/IshanRTripathi/README.md

 ### About Me

 - 🔭 Things I wish to work on (Feel free to ping me if you're interested in working on any of these) :
-   - Building something which reduces the knowledge gap between client and developers, something which besically records the conversation between them and prepares a documentation summary.
+   - Building something which reduces the knowledge gap between client and developers, something which basically records the conversation between them and prepares a documentation summary.
+I've seen a ML model which does that, will have to check.
    - <a href="https://github.com/IshanRTripathi/TaskScheduler"> Something similar to jira ( in progress )</a>
-   - Online platform which serves as a mediator for home-chefs (uber for home-chefs )
+   - With the lockdown, there has been a surge in people who have started cooking at home and serving orders.
+There should be an online platform which serves as a mediator between home-chefs and customers ( uber for home-chefs )
    - Sarahaha clone, but with a few additional features for rewarding people who give positive feedbacks.

 - 🌱 Things I’m currently learning: